Seventh Generation Institute seeks 1-2 full/part-time intern(s)

 Coordination with project partners including private land owners, BLM, Forest Service and others.

 Other tasks as may be identified.
 Increasing responsibilities during the internship will be matched to the intern’s skills, interests and abilities.

-Specific tasks and hours are variable, since some of the Institute’s work is conducted outdoors and is affected by weather.
+Specific tasks and hours are variable, since some of the Institute’s work is seasonal, conducted outdoors and is affected by weather.
 Other activities are affected by the schedules of project partners.
 Work hours must be flexible but will definitely include some evenings and weekends.